-Findings: The proposal is for the entire subject property and will be developed into 88 lots.
+Findings: The proposal is for the entire subject property and will be developed into 89 lots.
 As shown on the site plan.
 Therefore, a shadow plan is not required.

 The properties to the northeast and northwest have the potential to be developed or currently have development approvals.
 The properties to the west and south are vacant, they are also located outside the City limits.
-Two stub streets have been provided to the northeast and northwest properties, two stub streets and a pedestrian path have been provided to the south, and a connection to Lone Oak to the west for future development.
+Two stub streets have been provided to the northeast and northwest properties, two stub streets and a pedestrian path have been provided to the south, a connection to Devon Avenue, and a connection to Lone Oak to the west for future development.